Bubblegum Crisis Tokyo 2040

 Bubblegum Crisis Tokyo 2040 (バブルガムクライシス TOKYO 2040, Baburugamu Kuraishisu TOKYO 2040) is a 1998 Japanese cyberpunk anime television series produced by AIC.
-It is a reboot of the 1987 OVA series Bubblegum Crisis, which focuses on the Knight Sabers, a rogue vigilante group made up of four women who use powered suits to fight rogue Boomer robots made by the megacorporation Genom.
+It is a reboot of the 1987 OVA series Bubblegum Crisis.
+It focuses on the Knight Sabers, a rogue vigilante group led by billionaire Sylia Stingray and three other women who use powered suits to fight rogue Boomer robots made by the megacorporation Genom, which has awakened an extremely powerful Boomer prototype made by Sylia's father that possesses the ability to destroy all life on Earth.

 Bubblegum Crisis Tokyo 2040 premiered on TV Tokyo on October 8, 1998, where it ran until its conclusion on March 31, 1999.
 Toshiba EMI released the series on VHS and Laserdisc across 13 volumes, each containing two episodes.
 The first volume was released on January 21, 1999; the final volume was released July 26, 2000.
 The series was later released on DVD, however the Japanese versions were simply the American DVD releases encoded to play for Region 2.

 The series was positively received by critics, with some deeming it an improvement over the original OVA series.

 Plot

 Like its predecessor, Bubblegum Crisis Tokyo 2040 takes place primarily in Tokyo.
 Much of the manual labor in the city is done by robots called Boomers, which are run by the high-tech mega-corporation Genom.

-While spending a night out, Linna Yamazaki, a new employee at the Hugh-Geit Corporation (a Genom subsidiary), observes a Boomer that has “gone rogue”, causing destruction and attacking people.
-Although the AD Police arrive stop the rogue Boomers, they struggle to restore order.
+While spending a night out, Linna Yamazaki, a new employee at the Hugh-Geit Corporation (a Genom subsidiary), observes a rogue Boomer causing destruction and attacking people.
+The AD Police arrive stop the rogue Boomer, but they struggle to restore order.
 Then, a renegade group called the Knight Sabers dressed in cybernetic, armored Hardsuits appear and save the day.
-Impressed by their work, Linna decides to join the group, which consists of: Priscilla “Priss” Asagiri, a rock star; Sylia Stingray, a boutique store owner and the group's leader; and Nene Romanova, a computer hacker who also works within the AD Police as a dispatch operator, serving as the group’s mole in that organization.
+Impressed by their work, Linna decides to join the Knight Sabers, which consists of Priscilla "Priss" S. Asagiri, a rock star; Sylia Stingray, a boutique store owner and the group's leader; and Nene Romanova, a computer hacker and AD Police dispatch operator who serves as the group's mole in that organization.

-Over the course of the series, the Knight Sabers go after rogue boomers, which frustrates AD Police officers Leon McNichol and his partner Daley Wong.
-Genom is also frustrated by their actions as their chairman, Quincy Rosenkreutz, and his advisor Brian J. Mason seek to unlock more boomer technology to defeat and capture the Knight Sabers.
-Later on, Sylia's younger brother Mackie, who is part-boomer, joins the Knight Sabers as an assistant alongside their lead mechanic, Nigel Kirkland.
-Leon later pursues Priss with romantic intentions, and despite eventually learning that she is a member of the Knight Sabers, they both confess their feelings for one another anyway.
+Over the course of the series, the Knight Sabers destroy countless rogue boomers, which frustrates AD Police officers Leon McNichol and his partner Daley Wong, as well as Genom chairman Quincy Rosenkreutz, and his advisor Brian J. Mason, who are working to unlock more boomer technology to defeat and capture the Knight Sabers.
+Sylia's younger brother Mackie, who is part-boomer, joins the Knight Sabers as an assistant alongside their lead mechanic, Nigel Kirkland.
+Leon later pursues Priss with romantic intentions, and despite learning that she is a member of the Knight Sabers, they both confess their feelings for one another anyway.